alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 - the user viewed 2 or more pages
 - the user completed a key event (a specific action marked as significant in your property settings, such as completing a form — not all properties will have these configured)

-In simple terms, engagement rate estimates how many visits involved some meaningful interaction.

-When you break this down by a dimension (for example, Landing page or Device category), the engagement rate shows the percentage of visits in that group that were engaged.

-Engagement rate does not measure how engaging a single page is on its own.
-A session may include several pages, and engagement is based on the whole session.

-Sort by Total users (highest to lowest) to focus on the most significant sources.
-Smaller volumes may show extreme engagement rates that are not representative.

-Interpret engagement rate in context.
-Lower values may reflect:

-- short informational visits
-- users finding what they need quickly
-- misaligned expectations

-Higher values may reflect:

-- longer or more complex tasks
-- deeper exploration
-- repeated navigation
+Engagement rate is calculated across a user's whole session, not per page, so it's best analysed at the property level rather than for individual pages.

+One exception to this is the "Landing page" dimension, which tracks the page where users started their session.
+Since each session can only have one landing page, analysing the engagement rate by landing page can help assess how different entry points influence overall engagement.

+Lower engagement rates may reflect users efficiently finding what they need, but could also indicate that users didn't see what they expected and bounced.
+Higher rates may reflect longer or more complex tasks, but could also indicate difficult and circular navigation.

 Engagement rate should be considered alongside user volumes and journey analysis rather than used as a standalone indicator of quality.